Role: Senior Product & UX DesignerClient: Undisclosed5 months, 2018

 Given the time constraints, we started with a detailed brief to identify the core functionalities.
 From there, we ran five co-conception workshops over six weeks, with wireframe iterations between each session.

 After the wireframes were validated, we handed off to the UI designer who applied visual style and color.
-In parallel, we produced a UX guide explaining how each screen was constructed, so the development team could understand the design rationale and implement it correctly.
+In parallel, we produced a UX guide explaining how each screen worked, so the development team could understand the design rationale and implement it correctly.

 ← All projects